Platinummatthew/waw_mpdata_to_plutonium_unlockstats/CONTRIBUTING.md

-There isnt really much left to add on to this project but if you want contribute
+There isnt really anything left to add to this project but if you want contribute

 1. Do not include your real CD key, profile saves, generated player data, or any personal fingerprints.
 2. Keep the browser tools offline and dependency-free unless a change is needed.